TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 *   Partners (such as for sweepstakes partners)
 *   Consumer data resellers

-Categories of personal information we collect Purposes of use Sources of information Additional information that we collect for business relationships only:
+Additional information that we collect for business relationships only: Categories of personal information we collect Purposes of use Sources of information Business contact information

-**Business contact information**

 For example: company name, your name, email address, and job.